-Ali is an 11 year old girl born with Arthrogryposis (AMC), it affects her joints and muscles, in all four limbs.
+Ali is 13 years old.
+She was born with Arthrogryposis (AMC), it affects her joints and muscles, in all four limbs.
 She is still a happy go lucky girl, With a Dream of Walking.
-Ali has made it through 17 surgeries and lots of casting on her legs and feet.
+Ali has made it through 20+ surgeries and lots of casting on her legs and feet.

 In July 2018 we were able to go to an AMC Conference to learn more about options to help Ali.
 There we were fortunate enough to meet Dr Feldman out of Paley Institute in West Palm Beach Florida, who has lots of experience working with kids like Ali.
 Ali was able to watch his presentation and some of the surgeries he does on the legs to get them working.
 After that Ali talked to Dr Feldman and he told Ali he can help her walk.
 So in August 2018 we went down to Florida and did all the X-rays and Dr Feldman explained everything that he wants to do so Ali can walk after 3 major surgeries and lots of therapy and hard work.

-The BIG Problem is he doesn't take Ml Medicaid.
-We need private insurance and the cheapest is 15,000 a year for all the surgeries and therapy for Ali.
+The BIG Problem is he doesn't take MI Medicaid.
+The family needs private insurance and the cheapest is 15,000 a year for all the surgeries and therapy for Ali.
 We are trying to raise the money through gofundme and selling crafts to give Ali her last chance at walking.
-Any donations are appreciated her page is gofundme.com/help-ali-walk
+Any donations are appreciated her page as well: gofundme.com/help-ali-walk

 Maddie was born with an immediate difficulty to eat, She was taken to Devos immediately and placed with a NG tube.
 Throughout many months of trials, insurance battles, and different doctors, she remained a medical mystery.